 What Is Rhinoplasty?

 Rhinoplasty is a surgical procedure that alters the structure and appearance of the nose.
-Both bone and cartilage can be reshaped, depending on the patient’s goals.
-To create a proportional-looking nasal structure, the aesthetics of the entire face are taken into consideration when planning the surgery.
+The surgeon can reshape both bone and cartilage, depending on the patient’s goals.
+To create a proportional-looking nasal structure, the surgeon will consider the aesthetics of the entire face when planning the surgery.

-A symmetrical nose will depend on other facial features to create a balanced appearance.
+An asymmetrical nose will depend on other facial features to create a balanced facial appearance.
 Many people choose to get rhinoplasty so they can achieve smaller nostrils and a straight bridge.
 Others prefer to narrow the width of their nostrils while maintaining the nose’s overall size.
 Dr. Salloum guides patients through the planning process to customize their procedure for a natural look.

 The Benefits of Rhinoplasty

 Rhinoplasty provides multiple benefits for both men and women.
 Patients who are interested in the procedure for cosmetic reasons typically find that it boosts their self-esteem.
-There is a noticeable difference in the profile after the surgery that should complement the rest of the face.
+They often observe a noticeable difference in the profile after the surgery that complements the rest of the face.

 The procedure is extremely versatile.
 Dr. Salloum can remove a prominent nasal hump or change the width of the nose.
-Bulbous nasal tips or “hooked” noses can be easily altered.
-Crookedness and other common cosmetic issues can also be addressed.
+He can easily alter bulbous nasal tips or “hooked” noses, and he can address a crooked nose or other common cosmetic concerns.

 Chronic allergies and polyps can also obstruct the airways.
-By altering the shape of the nasal structure, pollen, mold, and even dust are less likely to cause breathing problems.
+The surgeon can alter the shape of the nasal structure to make it less likely for pollen, mold, and even dust to cause breathing difficulties.

 Rhinoplasty can also reduce snoring for some people with breathing problems.
 Quality sleep is important at any age.
-By eliminating chronic sinus problems, over-the-counter sleep aids may no longer be necessary.
+By eliminating chronic sinus problems, an individual may no longer need over-the-counter sleep aids.

 The Rhinoplasty Consultation

 An initial consultation is required for all patients.
-During this meeting, patients will learn more about the procedure and what is and isn’t possible for their nose.
-Rhinoplasty is not a “cookie-cutter” procedure and must be customized, for this reason, there are many variations of it, such as revision rhinoplasty, African American or ethnic rhinoplasty, as well as different techniques like closed and open rhinoplasty.
+During this meeting, patients will learn more about the nose job procedure and what is and isn’t possible for their nose.
+Rhinoplasty is not a “cookie-cutter” procedure and must be customized.
+For this reason, there are many variations of it, such as revision rhinoplasty and African American or ethnic rhinoplasty, as well as different techniques like open and closed rhinoplasty.

 An initial consultation is about more than just figuring out the surgical plan to address the shape and size of the nose.
 Although most patients will qualify for the surgery, a medical history is necessary to determine candidacy.
 This background information will help ensure that patients stay safe while achieving beautiful rhinoplasty results.

 A typical consultation includes an exam of the patient’s facial proportions and bone structure.
-Pictures of the nose may be taken from various angles to assess results later.
+The provider may take pictures of the nose from various angles to assess results later.
 As always, questions are encouraged throughout the process.

 Who Qualifies for a Rhinoplasty?

-Qualified candidates for rhinoplasty include healthy non-smokers with realistic expectations.
+The ideal candidates for rhinoplasty surgery include healthy non-smokers with realistic expectations.
 Physically healthy patients who are not taking blood thinners can typically undergo rhinoplasty with few risks.

 *All patients are unique and individual results may vary.